NVIDIA/TensorRT/README.md

 2. #### (Optional - if not using TensorRT container) Specify the TensorRT GA release build path

-    If using the TensorRT OSS build container, TensorRT libraries are preinstalled under `/usr/lib/x86_64-linux-gnu` and you may skip this step.
+    If using the TensorRT OSS build container, TensorRT libraries are pre-installed under `/usr/lib/x86_64-linux-gnu` and you may skip this step.

     Else download and extract the TensorRT GA build from [NVIDIA Developer Zone](https://developer.nvidia.com/nvidia-tensorrt-download).